xrdocs/design/_blogs/2017-07-31-the-future-of-highly-available-networks.md

 ### Design Simple Failures

 The truth is that device failure is normal at scale.
-Even if an individual device has the vaunted 5 9s availability, if you have 10,000 of those devices, you will have hours of collective downtime every day of the year.
+Even if an individual device has the vaunted 5 9s availability, if you have 10,000 of those devices, you will have downtime every day of the year.
 Instead of trying to avoid failures at all costs, embrace it!
 Just make sure you embrace the right kind of failure.
 Experience has taught us that simple, obvious failures with predictable consequences are easier to manage than complex, subtle failures with poorly understood consequences _even when_ the simple failure has a larger “blast radius.”

 Take the case of a stateful switchover from the active to the standby RP.
 There aren’t many network operators who haven’t been scarred by a planned or unplanned switchover that did not go as expected.
 For whatever reason, the standby RP ends up in state that does not match the active RP’s state when it went down.
 Because device-level availability techniques like NSR try to “hide” the failure from the outside world, it can be very difficult to diagnose and troubleshoot the underlying issue.
 In many cases, the partial failure of the switchover is often worse than just having the router go away and come back.
 A rebooting router is a well-understood event that can be handled by the control plane protocols.
 On the other hand, a misbehaving RP in an unknown state is not well understood and may lead to much worse behavior than a temporary degradation.